iivanoo/covid-apps-observer/data/data_gr/reports/resources/org.who.infoapp___4.0.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.who.infoapp 1 reviews"/>
 </p>

+> Extremely bad application.
+Always not working at all.
+Why do you keep it in the playstore?!<br> :date: __2020-12-15 16:13:48__

 > A wast of time<br> :date: __2020-11-04 13:04:20__

 > “‘Ovid’ is Latin for a sheep.
 COVID starts with a C, which also means ‘see’ in ancient language.
 19 was known as the “Number of Surrender” in ancient times.”
 It goes on to draw the conclusion, “C-OVID 19 = ‘See a Sheep Surrender'”.<br> :date: __2020-11-02 08:06:17__